 If you want to test out a copper piece before you splurge on an entire set, we like the Hestan Copperbond Skillet because it's a versatile piece that works on every cooktop.
-If you're looking for a full set to replace your current cookware, we recommend the Lagostina Martellata Hammered Copper 18/10 Tri-Ply Stainless Steel Cookware Set as a fantastic upgrade.
+If you're ready to invest in a full set to replace your current cookware, we recommend the Lagostina Martellata Hammered Copper 18/10 Tri-Ply Stainless Steel Cookware Set as a fantastic upgrade.

 What to Look For in Copper Cookware

 The thickness of your copper cookware can have a noticeable effect on how quickly and efficiently it heats up.
 Aim for around 2.5 to 3 millimeters.
 Thinner than 2 millimeters may cause the copper to heat more slowly and less evenly.
 Plus, thin copper cookware is more likely to warp and dent.

 Copper cookware is usually lined with either tin or stainless steel.
 Stainless steel, while not very effective at conducting heat, is more durable than tin and is easy to clean.
 Tin, however, heats more quickly than stainless steel, thus decreasing the risk of "delaminating" (the lining separating from the copper).
 Tin is also non-reactive and relatively nonstick but requires special maintenance because of its delicate nature.
 While unlined or bare copper cooking vessels are rare, there are some available designed for specific jobs, such as jam pots and mixing bowls for beating egg whites.

 Copper cooking vessels are typically available with either a hammered or smooth finish.
 The type of finish you should go for is a matter of aesthetic taste and what each brand has available; it does not dictate the quality of the cookware.
 While in the past hammering copper was done to strengthen the metal, today it's done by machines for decorative purposes.
 Hammered copper cookware is usually high-shine, and smooth finishes are available in either matte or shiny versions.